Can an AI agent hit a moving target?: An AI Learning Framework with a DRL Algorithm

-where $a' = \mu(s')$.
+where $A' = \mu(S')$.

-Reinforcement learning methods accentuate how the agent's policy and value functions change as a result of its experience.
-The DDPG algorithm makes use of two neural networks to approximate policy and value functions respectively: the actor network is denoted as $\mu(s|\theta^\mu)$, where $\theta^\mu$ represents parameters of the neural network; the critic network is denoted as $Q(s, a|\theta^Q)$, and $\theta^Q$ is its parameters. $\theta^\mu$ and $\theta^Q$ are updated during learning, and can be viewed as the coefficients of two functions and the probabilities involved in making subjective expectations.
-Two neural networks are updated with respect to each other.
-In the following passages, I highlight key elements on how the actor and critic networks are updated.
+RL methods focus on how the learning agents' policy and value functions change as a result of their experience.
+These changes can be a functional form change or parameter value updates.
+The DDPG algorithm uses ANNs to approximate policy and value functions: the actor network is denoted as $\mu(S|\theta^\mu)$, where $\theta^\mu$ represents parameters of the ANNs; the critic network is denoted as $Q(S, A|\theta^Q)$, and $\theta^Q$ is its parameters. $\theta^\mu$ and $\theta^Q$ are updated during learning, and can be viewed as the coefficients of two functions and the probabilities involved in making subjective expectations.
+Two ANNs are updated with respect to each other.
+In the following paragraphs, I highlight key elements on how the actor and critic networks are updated.
 The full algorithm is presented in Section \ref{fullalgo}.

-The goal of this learning agent is to continuously update its subjective belief about the world based on experience, and to form a decision-making strategy (approximated by the actor network) that produces the highest discounted future return (approximated by the critic network).
+The goal of RL learning agents is to continuously update their subjective beliefs about the world based on experience, and to form a decision-making strategy (approximated by the actor network) that produces the highest discounted future returns (approximated by the critic network).
 The actor network is updated with the goal of maximising the corresponding critic network.
-In other words, the actor network is updated based on what the agent believes, at that time, to be a strategy that produces high `expected' returns. `at that time' means that the critic network evolves - what the agent follows as the critic network at period $t$ is most possibly different from what it is at $t+1$.
-Expectation here is the learning agent's subjective belief that is formed from past experience.
+In other words, the actor network is updated based on what the agent believes, at that time, to be a strategy that produces high `expected' returns.
+The critic networks evolves over time.
+What the agent follows as the critic network at period $t$ is different from what it is at $t+1$.
+Expectations are the learning agents' subjective beliefs that are formed from past experience.

-The critic network, in a nutshell, is updated with the goal of minimising, what is named, a TD error (a temporal difference error).\footnote{The full algorithm is in the next section.} The TD error follows the form,
+The critic network is updated with the goal of minimising a TD error (a temporal difference error).\footnote{The full algorithm is in the next section.} The TD error follows the form,